 - Observe Facebook groups.
 Join FB groups where your ideal audience would hang out and then just take note of the types of questions they ask.
 What is stumping them most?
 If you have an answer, make sure to answer their questions, too, so that they begin to notice your expertise and helpfulness.

 - Ask your survey question IN Facebook groups where your ideal audience hangs out.
 This likely won’t be as beneficial as surveying your audience through email, but you’ll still get some specific answers that don’t rely on how big your email list is.
-In my Facebook group, Blog + Biz BFFs, we host “Mastermind Monday,” where you can ask for help or feedback and have others respond with ideas.
-That thread would be a great place to ask your survey question!
+In my Facebook group, Limitless Entrepreneur, you can ask for help or feedback and have others respond with ideas.
+That would be a great place to ask your survey question!

-- Pay attention on Twitter.
-Likewise, people are always asking questions on Twitter.
+- Pay attention on Twitter and Instagram.
+Likewise, people are always asking questions on Twitter and Instagram.
 Scroll through the feed of people you follow and also look up hashtags that your ideal audience may be using.
 This is another great way to find what people are asking and help to answer their questions.

 - Reach out to someone with a similar target market and inquire about paying them to send out your survey to their audience.
 This could be a good way to survey a lot of people in your niche.
 After the survey closes, your partner would send you a list of responses.

 Step 3: Which format should you create your product in?
 (Day 1)

 Now we’re getting to the good stuff: actual product creation!
 Now that you’ve surveyed your audience and have a good idea of your product’s topic, it’s time to decide which format to deliver it in.
 Some formats are obvious — for example, a webinar recording will almost always include a video.
 But others, like online courses, are up to you.

 Typically, products that only include a written version, like e-books or email courses with no video, are less expensive than products that include multimedia.
 To decide which would work best for your audience and topic, try answering these questions: